Top 10 Red Hot Chili Peppers Songs: Deep Cuts

 Photo: By Leon Wilson from Sydney, Australia (Flea) [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons

-It’s amazing to think that the very band formerly known as Tony Flow and the Miraculously Majestic Masters of Mayhem would grow to become one of the biggest bands in the world.
-Formed in their high school years, singer Anthony Kiedis, bassist Flea, guitarist Hillel Slovak, and drummer Jack Irons would be the original lineup during their earlier phase of force-feeding the 80’s music scene with a fresh mixture of funk, rap, and punk rock.
+It’s amazing to think that the band formerly known as Tony Flow and the Miraculously Majestic Masters of Mayhem would grow to become one of the biggest bands in the world.
+Formed in their high school years, singer Anthony Kiedis, bassist Flea, guitarist Hillel Slovak, and drummer Jack Irons were the original lineup during their earlier phase of force-feeding the 80s music scene with a fresh mixture of funk, rap, and punk rock.

 There was simply nothing like them at the time.
 Kiedis’ punchy delivery in the way he brought sexually charged machismo to their funk metal insanity was just one of the many facets of their cool factor.
 There was also the main attraction of the band’s groove: Flea.
-His incomparable bass slapping, which laid the groundwork for technicality, is a cut above the rest; he’s to bass what Keith Richards is to rhythm guitar.
-And who can forget about the other key components, Slovak and Irons, who faded into the background with their rhythmic boogie that mirrored the band’s main influences, Sly & the Family Stone, Parliament, Jimi Hendrix, and James Brown.
+His incomparable bass-slapping, which laid the groundwork for technicality, is a cut above the rest; he’s to bass what Keith Richards is to rhythm guitar.
+And who can forget about the other vital components?
+Slovak and Irons, who faded into the background with their rhythmic boogie, mirrored the band’s main influences, Sly & the Family Stone, Parliament, Jimi Hendrix, and James Brown.

-Soon the missing puzzle piece in their upshot of musical maturity was fulfilled once guitarist John Frusciante came along; this was about the time where they shot into the mainstream galaxy with their albums, Mother’s Milk and Blood Sugar Sex Magik.
-Of course, drug habits caught up to him as well; he departed from the band hereafter.
+Soon, guitarist John Frusciante came along, fulfilling the missing puzzle piece in their upshot of musical maturity.
+This was about the time they shot into the mainstream galaxy with their albums Mother’s Milk and Blood Sugar Sex Magik.
+Of course, his drug habits caught up to him as well; he departed from the band hereafter.
 That’s when Dave Navarro of Jane’s Addiction stepped in and played with the Red Hot Chili Peppers on their follow-up album, One Hot Minute.

-Eventually, Navarro quit, so that’s when the band contacted John Frusciante once he kicked his habit; this would be a major turn of events, where they would soon put out some of the best music of their career.
-Unfortunately, though, John Frusciante once again left the band; this time indefinitely, to focus on other projects.
+Eventually, Navarro quit, so that’s when the band contacted John Frusciante once he kicked his habit; this would be a significant turn of events, where they would soon put out some of the best music of their career.
+Unfortunately, though, John Frusciante left the band indefinitely this time to focus on other projects.

 None of this takes away from the fact that the Red Hot Chili Peppers are still putting out consistent music and selling out live shows.
-That’s why we’ll be focusing on their album cuts that aren’t singles, because of the endless pool of great tunes to choose from.
+That’s why we’ll focus on their album cuts that aren’t singles, because of the endless pool of great tunes to choose from.

 # 10 – Nobody Weird Like Me